National 5 Maths

 • All non-zero digits are significant.

-• Zeros between non-zero digits are significant because without them the value of the number would change, eg. 208, 30082.
+• Zeros between non-zero digits are significant, because without them the value of the number would change, eg. 208, 30082.

-• Leading zeros are not significant because they are only used to position a decimal point, eg. 0.02, 0.000805.
+• Zeros at the start of decimal numbers are not significant, because they are only used to position a decimal point, eg. 0.02, 0.000805.

 Examples